jsjoeio/twitter-stripe-mrr/README.md

 Assuming you clicked the "use this template", follow these steps:

-1. Add your `.env` variables to Settings > Secrets
+1. Add your `.env` variables to Settings > Secrets and ensure Actions are enabled.
 2. That's it!

 You can verify that everything is working by going to Actions > Health check > Run workflow.